Does coffee cause inflammation or does it combat it?

 Coffee against inflammation

 The answer to the question of whether coffee can help reduce inflammation is not clear-cut.
-Studies have shown that coffee, especially the antioxidants it contains, may have anti-inflammatory properties.
+Studies have shown that coffee, particularly the antioxidants it contains, may have anti-inflammatory properties.
 These antioxidants, including chlorogenic acid and melanoidins, can help fight free radicals in the body, which play a role in inflammation.

-Furthermore, it is important to note that coffee is a stimulant drink that can impact other aspects of health, such as sleep and stress levels.
-Because these factors can also play a role in inflammation, it is important to take a balanced approach to coffee consumption.
+It's also important to note that coffee is a stimulating beverage that can affect other aspects of health, such as sleep and stress levels.
+Because these factors can also play a role in inflammation, it's important to take a balanced approach to coffee consumption.

 Conclusion